entur/terraform/modules/postgres/README.md

 | delete_timeout | The optional timout that is applied to limit long database deletes | string | "10m" | no |
 | update_timeout | The optional timout that is applied to limit long database updates | string | "10m" | no |

+> FYI: The auto-resize flag is set, and you cannot change the `db_instance_disk_size` after terraform apply.
+Use this flag only if you know why you are doing so.

 ## Outputs

 | Name | Description |